 Each student will receive a mentor in the cybersecurity industry to guide and support their progression through the apprenticeship through the College of Business’ Relationships, Opportunity, Acumen and Readiness, or ROAR, program.
 Participating companies have agreed to provide salary increases to students in the program as they complete milestones and courses can be completed online to support the hands-on training at the company’s location.

-Students who complete the program will receive a minor in cybersecurity, a certificate in cybersecurity management and be eligible to take one of 10 industry-recognized certifications: CISM, CRISC, CEH, CISA, CySA+, SSCP, GCIH, GCIA, CCS and CCSP.
+Students who complete the program will receive a certificate in cybersecurity management and be eligible to take one of 10 industry-recognized certifications: CISM, CRISC, CEH, CISA, CySA+, SSCP, GCIH, GCIA, CCS and CCSP.
 It is expected that more than 5,100 students will be able to complete the program during the next four years.

 “We are excited to be facilitating a collaboration between employers and students that brings 21st century cybersecurity skills to the workplace,” said Robert Block, associate dean of the College of Business and associate professor of business analysis, and co-director of C-CAP.
 “We look forward to creating a competitive highly skilled cybersecurity workforce made up veterans, military spouses, underemployed workers, minorities and women.”